katzlbt/google-spreadsheets-reservation-system/README.md

 TODO: Add a simple password to the form to prevent any user with a Google-Account to make a "fun" reservation.
 Otherwise the sheet is only proteccted by whoever has the link.

-The script is set up to use the standard Template from the "Personal" section - select the “Schedule” template.
+The script is set up to use the standard Template from the "Personal" section - select the “Schedule” template (you can copy multiple weeks below each other.
+Each week can be managed separately.
 Then use Tools and Scripteditor and add the files in this project.
 Change the constants in the 2 scripts.
 Rename the sheet to "Appointments".
 Write RESET in Column A at 8:00 and run the InitResetCancel.gs script's create_hyperlinks().
 Then publish as web-application.
 See original blog for more hints on install and permissions.

 This script was created for managing COVID-19 access/overcrowding restrictions for small outdoor sport clubs.
 The original idea is from: http://collaborative-tools-project.blogspot.com/2014/02/a-simple-example-booking-project-in.html